7 Myths About Debt and Bankruptcy We Must Debunk

 False.
 A meeting with a Bankruptcy Trustee has no impact on your credit rating.
 Moreover, if you are in debt distress, it is very likely that your file is already tainted.
 A trustee can help you out by giving you sound advice.

 7 – Bankruptcy or filing a consumer proposal is embarrassing.

 False.
 People who benefit from the help of a bankruptcy trustee are better able to fulfill their financial responsibilities and derive a sense of pride from doing so.
 They can then look to the future more positively.
 Moreover, you should remember that you are not alone in your situation.
 In 2012, nearly 120,000 consumers filed an insolvency case in Canada.

-Call the professional team at Groupe Serpone in Montreal and the surrounding areas to help you overcome your financial difficulties.
+Call the professional team at Groupe Serpone in Montreal and the surrounding areas to help you overcome your financial difficulties and get the debt advice you need.
 We will prepare a realistic picture of your situation and we will try to demystify the delicate subject of over-indebtedness, in addition to offering customized solutions.